Lavender

 Side Effects and Contraindications

 While lavender is generally safe for most people, some individuals may experience side effects.
-Understanding these potential reactions helps you use lavender responsibly in your herbal smoking blends and home practice.
+Knowing these potential reactions helps you use lavender responsibly in your herbal smoking blends and home practice.

 Common side effects include: